cagatayeroglu/AppleHealth/README.md

 ## Motivation

 Understanding personal health trends is essential for improving well-being.
 This project aims to explore my own step count data from 2022 to 2024, identify patterns during different terms and potentially understand the patterns.
-The results can help demonstrate how physical activity fluctuates over time.
+The results can help demonstrate how physical activity fluctuates over time during academic term.

 ---